xabbu42/Master/arbeit.md

   (branches paths etc)
 * consistent numbering and handling of lists (is it worth the noise?)
 * replace correspondence with related?
-* use capital letters for sequents throughout the text (free up s for terms)

 Introduction
 ============